Over recent years, many people have taken the plunge and decide to keep chickens.

 Lack of Health Care/Checks

-As we all know chickens aren’t much bothered by HMOs’.
+As we all know, chickens aren’t much bothered by HMOs’.

-Parasites such as mites can make a bird become so anemic that the bird will die.
-A worm infestation can cause birds to drop weight, become lethargic and non-productive- gapeworm can even cause a bird to suffocate!
+Parasites such as mites can make a bird so anemic that the bird will die.
+A worm infestation can cause birds to drop weight, and become lethargic and non-productive- gapeworm can even cause a bird to suffocate!

-Every day when you see your girls, you should be making mental notes- Emily seems depressed today, Betty is preening excessively etc. Each of these mental notes will guide you when you check your hen over.
+Every day when you see your girls, you should be making mental notes- Emily seems depressed today, Betty is preening excessively, etc. Each of these mental notes will guide you when you check your hen over.

-This is being in tune with your flock and catching problems before they get out of hand.
+This is being in tune with your flock and catches problems before they get out of hand.
 To ignore subtle warning signs is not a good policy and can be detrimental to the wellbeing of your entire flock.

 Too Much Diatomaceous Earth

-And when it comes to diatomaceous earth (DE) there isn’t any better way of saying it.
+And when it comes to diatomaceous earth (DE), there isn’t any better way of saying it.

-While DE is thought to rid chickens of external, and internal parasites, too much can cause respiratory problems.
+While DE is thought to rid chickens of external and internal parasites, too much can cause respiratory problems.

-The particles (the silty silica) in DE are easily inhaled and can cause your chickens to have breathing problems, and even die if they’ve inhaled too much.
+The particles (the silty silica) in DE are easily inhaled and can cause your chickens to have breathing problems and even die if they’ve inhaled too much.

-We hope that this article has opened your eyes to a few potential hazards to your flock and made you think about your own situation and how it can perhaps be improved or changed.
+We hope that this article has opened your eyes to a few potential hazards to your flock and made you think about your own situation and how it can be improved or changed.